Slow Wi-Fi: What Causes It and How Can You Fix It

 As you can see, it’s unreasonable to expect very high Wi-Fi speeds if you have an ancient wireless router.
 Similarly, it’s also unreasonable to expect high Wi-Fi speeds with a cutting-edge wireless router but old client devices that don't support the same modern specification for implementing WLAN computer communication.

-To determine whether your current wireless router is due for a replacement, we recommend you download and use NetSpot, a wireless network site survey application for Mac and Windows.
+To evaluate your router’s current performance, we recommend using NetSpot, a wireless network site survey application for Mac and Windows.
+Here’s how you can assess your router:

 1. Open NetSpot.